S&P 500 sets record high, dollar slips after Trump attacks Fed

-NEW YORK (Reuters) - Global equity markets rose on Tuesday, with the S&P 500 setting a new record high, as strong earnings and economic growth fueled stocks, while the dollar weakened after U.S. President Donald Trump slammed the Federal Reserve for raising interest rates.
+NEW YORK (Reuters) - Global equity markets rose on Tuesday, with the S&P 500 setting a record high, fueled by strong earnings and economic growth, while the dollar weakened after U.S. President Donald Trump slammed the Federal Reserve for raising interest rates.

+The S&P 500 .SPX rose as high as 2,873.23, topping the previous record of 2,872.87 set on Jan.
+26, and was poised to mark another major milestone Wednesday when the bull market turns 3,453 days old.
+That will make it the longest such streak in the eyes of many market watchers.

 “Remarkably, even at this point – a new all-time record and on the verge of being the longest bull market in history – it’s got some room to run,” said David Kelly, chief global strategist at JPMorgan Asset Management in New York.

-The S&P 500 was poised to mark another major milestone on Wednesday when the bull market turns 3,453 days old, making it the longest such streak in the eyes of many market watchers.

-Trump said in an interview with Reuters on Monday that he was “not thrilled” with the Fed under his appointee, Chairman Jerome Powell, for raising rates and that the U.S. central bank should do more to boost the economy.
+Trump said in an interview with Reuters on Monday that he was “not thrilled” with the Fed under his appointee Chairman Jerome Powell for raising rates, and said the U.S. central bank should do more to boost the economy.

 Trump also accused China and Europe of manipulating their currencies.
 The euro EUR= is down about 3.4 percent so far this year against the dollar, while the Chinese yuan CNY= has slipped 5.1 percent this year against the greenback.

-“It would appear that Mr. Trump would like to keep the U.S. dollar a little on the weak side in order to remain competitive,” said CMC Markets chief markets analyst David Madden.
+“It would appear that Mr. Trump would like to keep the U.S. dollar a little on the weak side in order to remain competitive,” said CMC Markets chief market analyst David Madden.

-The dollar index .DXY, which tracks performance against a basket of six major currencies, fell 0.8 percent on Tuesday, and has slid almost 1.6 percent over the past four days, its worst such run since late March.
+The dollar index .DXY, which tracks performance against a basket of six major currencies, fell 0.66 percent on Tuesday.
+It has slid almost 1.6 percent over the past four days, its worst such run since late March.

 The dollar’s weakness eased pressure on emerging markets, many of which have struggled in recent weeks as worries over Turkey sparked a sell-off in EM assets around the globe.

-MSCI’s benchmark emerging equities index .MSCIEF rose 1.23 percent and was on track for a third day of gains after Trump’s comments.
+MSCI’s benchmark emerging equities index .MSCIEF rose 1.02 percent and posted a third day of gains after Trump’s comments.

-Encouraging earnings reports, led by medical device maker Medtronic Plc (MDT.N) posting a better-than-expected quarterly profit, lifted both U.S. equities and shares in Europe.
+Encouraging earnings reports, led by medical device maker Medtronic Plc’s (MDT.N) posting a better-than-expected quarterly profit, lifted equities in both the United States and Europe.

-Operating earnings have gained more than 25 percent year-over-year in the first two quarters, which Kelly said is truly extraordinary in the bull market’s tenth year.
+Operating earnings have gained more than 25 percent year-over-year in the first two quarters, which JPMorgan’s Kelly said is truly extraordinary in the bull market’s 10th year.

 “This is about to become the longest bull market in history.
 Because it’s the most hated bull market, it’s important to realize that the longevity has been helped by the fact people have been skeptical all the way along,” he said.

-Some remain skeptical as equities are relatively expensive.
+Some remain skeptical because equities are relatively expensive.

-A price/earnings multiple of 20 will make it hard for stocks to move materially higher in the near future, with earnings comparisons getter tougher and earnings growth slowing, said Michael Geraghty, equity strategist at Cornerstone Capital Group.
+A price/earnings multiple of 20 will make it hard for stocks to move materially higher in the near future, with earnings comparisons getting tougher and earnings growth slowing, said Michael Geraghty, equity strategist at Cornerstone Capital Group.

 “There’s not a whole lot of reasons for stocks in aggregate to move materially higher or lower anytime soon,” he said.

-Trump, who criticized the Fed when he was a candidate, said in the interview other countries benefited from their central banks’ moves during tough trade talks, but the United States was not getting support from the Fed.
+Trump, who had criticized the Fed when he was a candidate, said in the interview with Reuters that other countries benefited from their central banks’ moves during tough trade talks, but the United States was not getting support from the Fed.

 “During this period of time, I should be given some help by the Fed.
 The other countries are accommodated,” Trump said.

-U.S. Treasury yields rose on improving risk appetite and as investors awaited the minutes from the Fed’s August meeting on Wednesday and a speech by Powell in Jackson Hole, Wyoming, on Friday.
+U.S. Treasury yields rose on improving risk appetite and as investors awaited a speech by Powell in Jackson Hole, Wyoming, on Friday.

 Expectations for two additional Fed rate hikes this year were lower a day after Trump’s comments.